 When I started blogging, I had both a mindset problem and a tactical problem.

 Once I solved my mindset problem, the right teacher appeared for the tactical problem to be solved (they say “the teacher appears when the student is ready” and I truly believe that).
 I cleaned up my mind, then I started learning the right strategies and everything clicked.

 You can’t solve the tactical problems until you have the mindset problems fixed.

 I’ll go through each problem in this post, including examples from my audience to show you what each problem looks like.

 - Side note!
-Before you get started, join the 5 Day Blogging Bootcamp and get step by step lessons via email on how to start, grow, and monetize your blog!
+Before you get started, join the Free Online Business Training and get step by step lessons via email on how to start, grow, and monetize your blog!

 Reason #1: Mindset Problem